dnsuriya/Vaaj/README.md

 # Vaaj Fitness Center

 Created this as a web development project at Edenz College.
-This client is from Sri Lanka and the compan is Vaaj Fitness Center
+This client is from Sri Lanka and the company is Vaaj Fitness Center

 Please Visit the site: